therealshabi/AutoImageFlipper/README.md

 int num_of_pages = 3;
 for (int i = 0; i < num_of_pages; i++) {
   FlipperView view = new FlipperView(getBaseContext());
-  view.setImageScaleType(ScaleType.CENTER_CROP) //You can use any ScaleType
+  view.setImageScaleType(ScaleType.CENTER_CROP) // You can use any ScaleType
       .setDescription("Description") // Add custom description for your image in the flipper view .setImage(R.mipmap.ic_launcher, new Function2<ImageView, Object, Unit>() {
           @Override